On the structure of graphs which are locally indistinguishable from a lattice: Introduction

 \begin{corollary} Let $d \geq 3$ be an integer, and let $G$ be a finite, connected graph which is weakly $3$-locally $\mathbb{L}^d$.
-Then $G$ is isomorphic (as a graph) to the quotient lattice $\mathbb{L}^d/\Gamma$ in the compact topological orbifold $\mathbb{R}^d/\Gamma$, where $\Gamma$ is a $d$-dimensional crystallographic group which restricts to a group of automorphisms of $\mathbb{L}^d$. \end{corollary}
+Then there exists a subgroup $\Gamma \leq \Aut(\mathbb{L}^d)$ which acts freely on $\mathbb{L}^d$, such that $G$ is isomorphic to the quotient graph $\mathbb{L}^d/\Gamma$.
+Moreover, viewed as a subgroup of $\Isom(\mathbb{R}^d)$, $\Gamma$ is a $d$-dimensional crystallographic group, and the orbit space $\mathbb{R}^d/\Gamma$ is a compact topological orbifold. \end{corollary} It follows that we can view any finite, connected graph which is weakly $3$-locally $\mathbb{L}^d$, as a `quotient lattice' of $\mathbb{L}^d$ inside a compact $d$-dimensional topological orbifold.
+(See Definition \ref{defn:orbifold} for the definition of a topological orbifold.)
+We will give an example to show that for each $d \geq 7$, the orbit space $\mathbb{R}^d/\Gamma$ in Corollary \ref{corr:structure-d} need not be a topological manifold (see Example \ref{example:not-manifold}).

-\begin{remark} Bieberbach's theorems (\cite{bieberbach-1911}, \cite{bieberbach-1912}) imply that for any $d \in \mathbb{N}$, there are only a finite number ($f(d)$, say) of affine-conjugacy classes of $d$-dimensional crystallographic groups (where two crystallographic groups are said to be {\em affine-conjugate} if they are conjugate via an affine transformation of $\mathbb{R}^d$).
+\begin{remark} Bieberbach's theorems \cite{bieberbach-1911,bieberbach-1912} imply that for any $d \in \mathbb{N}$, there are only a finite number ($f(d)$, say) of affine-conjugacy classes of $d$-dimensional crystallographic groups (where two crystallographic groups are said to be {\em affine-conjugate} if they are conjugate via an affine transformation of $\mathbb{R}^d$).
 It follows that the orbit space $\mathbb{R}^d/\Gamma$ in Corollary \ref{corr:structure-d} is homeomorphic to one of at most $f(d)$ topological spaces.
 (See Fact \ref{fact:bieberbach}.) \end{remark}